NativeScript/NativeScript/CodingConvention.md

 ## Linting

 We use [TSLint](https://palantir.github.io/tslint/) for linting.
 Rules are defined in `build/tslint.json`.
-Run the tslint form the root of the repo with:
+Run the tslint from the root of the repo with:

 ```bash
 npm run tslint